Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial and subsequently subscribe.

 - ChartMogul isn’t aware of which plan a customer trials.
 Therefore, when filtering Trial-to-Paid Conversion Rate by a specific plan, the rate is the percentage of customers who signed up for that plan divided by the total number of customers who started a trial (vs. those who trialed the plan) in a given report interval.

 - Trial-to-Paid Conversion Rate can change retroactively because it measures the rate at which a cohort of customers (i.e., those who started a trial in a given report interval) eventually subscribe (an activity that can happen at any point in the future).
 As such, trial-to-paid conversion rates will be most accurate and actionable for intervals that are further in the past than your average sales cycle length.

 ChartMogul calculates Trial-to-Paid Conversion Rate as the number of customers with

 Free trial started at and

-Subscriber Since dates in a given period divided by the number of customers with
+Subscriber Since dates in a given report interval divided by the number of customers with

-Free trial started at dates in that period.
+Free trial started at dates in that interval.

 For example, if ten customers start a trial in May and five become subscribers, the Trial-to-Paid Conversion Rate for May would be 50%.
 Then, if two more customers become subscribers in July, the Trial-to-Paid Conversion Rate for May would retroactively change to 70%.